 Since they prepared aromatics and ointments before the Sabbath yet remained quiet on the Sabbath, it proves that they did not prepare such items on a true Sabbath.
 Therefore, these things must have been prepared on the 15th, which for them was not a Sabbath.

 To the above statement from Luke 23:56-24:1, we also need to add a remark made in the text of Mark.

-For the Jews of this period the Sabbath began in the afternoon preceding the actual Sabbath at approximately the ninth hour, the same time that the messiah died and the Jewish (Pharisee) Passover lamb was being slaughtered.
+For the Jews of this period, the Sabbath began in the afternoon preceding the actual Sabbath at approximately the ninth hour, the same time that the messiah died and the Jewish (Pharisaic) Passover lamb was being slaughtered.

 Josephus Antiquities, 16:6:2, as another example, notes that the Jews did not give bond (appear in court) “on the Sabbath day or on the day of preparation for it after the ninth hour.”
 To build a fence around the Law, the Jews considered the ninth hour of the day before the Sabbath the time for quitting their work and for beginning their observance of the Sabbath.